 Tulsa sex crimes defense lawyer Tracy Tiernan – Attorney at Law represents people facing a broad range of sex crimes.
-For nearly 30 years, Tracy has been fighting for his clients’ rights and freedom.
+For nearly 30+ years, Tracy has been fighting for his clients’ rights and freedom and has a winning record involving sex crimes with jury trial experience.
 If you have been charged with a sex crime, Tracy is the lawyer you need in your corner.

 Oklahoma Sex Crime Laws

 Sex crime charges in Oklahoma may involve rape, sexual assault or battery, prostitution, human trafficking, child pornography, or soliciting a minor.
 These charges can be nuanced, but each carries significant consequences.

 - Rape: As an experienced rape defense lawyer, Tracy represents people accused of forced sexual intercourse in Oklahoma.
 Even if violence or force is not involved, sex with someone younger than 16 or someone who lacks the mental capacity to consent is automatically considered rape.
 Those convicted of first-degree rape in Oklahoma face at least five years in prison and may face the death penalty.
 Second-degree rape convictions are punishable by one to 15 years in prison.

 - Sexual assault/battery: The crime of sexual battery involves intentional sexual contact with someone over age 16 when the contact did not involve penetration.
 This broad charge covers violent assaults as well as unwanted flirtatious sexual contact.
 This felony sex crime could lead to up to 10 years in prison and registration as a sex offender.
 A skilled sexual assault defense lawyer will work to help fight the charges against you.